- Alumni Scholars (Visiting Faculty Drawer)

 Mellon Fellows are appointed for two years and teach two courses per year.
 Each Postdoctoral Fellow establishes a close, collaborative mentoring relationship with one faculty member.
 The courses taught must include at least one course each year that is regularly offered in the College curriculum.
 The other course can extend Grinnell's curriculum into new areas.
 The fellow's two courses in the second year may be used either to enable a course release for various purposes (MAP release, partial replacement of a faculty leave), to provide an opportunity for interdisciplinary teaching, or to otherwise expand the departmental offerings.
 The program is designed to benefit the Fellow through development of teaching skills and the opportunity to experience an educational environment that prizes excellence in undergraduate education, as well as providing time for Fellows to advance scholarly efforts and share those with students and faculty.
 The program correspondingly benefits departments by allowing a small increase in the number of course offerings and the opportunity to bring in contemporary perspectives from a recent Ph.D.

 Mellon Postdoctoral Fellows are eligible to apply for professional development opportunities using the same process as regular full-time teaching faculty at Grinnell College.
-See the guidelines for "Support for Travel to Professional Meetings" and "Grants for Scholarship" on the Opportunities page in the "On-Campus Opportunities" drawer.
-The Fellow's application will be considered by The Committee for Support of Faculty Scholarship (CSFS).

 In addition, the Fellow may be eligible for an additional conference targeted specifically at Postdoctoral Fellows.
 The Associate Deans' Office will contact the Fellow when this opportunity arises.